LTER-LIFE/FDFDT-Manual/docs/08-metadata.md

 -   `<electronicMalAddress>`

--   `<userID>`: an identifier that links the person or organisation to a directory if individuals, e.g., an ORCID.
-This terms requires the attribute "directory" to state which directory the ID refers to and will generally be an URL (e.g., <https://orcid.org>)
+-   `<userID>`: an identifier that links the person or organisation to a directory of individuals, e.g., an ORCID.
+This term requires the attribute "directory" to state which directory the ID refers to and will generally be an URL (e.g., <https://orcid.org>)

 The `<contact>`, `<creator>` and `<metadataProvider>` can be different people/organisations/positions but can also all be the same.
 For example, if the same person is the `<metadataProvider>` and `<contact>` for a dataset, their name and email address can be provided once as part of the `<metadataProvider>` element, and then their `<id>` can be used in the `<references>` element of `<contact>`.
 This reduces the chance of introducing error, and allows one to specify that two pieces of information are identical.